Axelph237/Vega-Sector/- pages/Rules/Tags.md

 Consumable items are... consumed after use.
 When used, one item from a stack of consumable items is removed.

 ## Explosive
 Explosive items resolve damage differently from other weapons.
-The number of dice an explosive weapon's `Power` has is proportionate to its area of affect. i.e. if its `Power` is `3d4`, it has a total area of affect of a 10 ((3 dice * 5 feet) - 5 feet for the directly hit square) foot radius.
+The number of dice an explosive weapon's `power` has is proportionate to its area of affect. i.e. if its `power` is `3d4`, it has a total area of affect of a 10 ((3 dice * 5 feet) - 5 feet for the directly hit square) foot radius.

 Damage is resolved as follows: for every 5 feet away a creature is, it takes one less dice of damage.